Synaco/prolug-linux-admin/unit2/u2_worksheet.md

 ---

-Uptime:
+Uptime
+- A measurement of a systems reliability.
+Defines the period of time a machine has been working and available.

-Standard input (stdin):
+Standard input (stdin)
+- Stdin is the data that comes into the command.

-Standard output (stdout):
+Standard output (stdout)
+- Stdout is the output of the command.

-Standard error (stderr):
+Standard error (stderr)
+- Stderr is any errors that come out from the command.

-Mandatory Access Control (MAC):
+Mandatory Access Control (MAC)
+- Security policy where access to objects are restricted based on the identity of the subject and it's defined attributes.

-Discretionary Access Control (DAC):
+Discretionary Access Control (DAC)
+- Security policy where access to objects are restricted based on the subject's identity or group.
+This is more flexible then MACs.

-Security contexts (SELinux):
+Security contexts (SELinux)
+- Users, files, processes, and applications have additional information that allow SELinux to make access control decisions.
+These are known as Security Contexts.
+The information are user, role, type, and level.

-SELinux operating modes:
+SELinux operating modes
+- SELinux has to modes when enabled: permissive, enforcing.
+When in permissive mode the policies won't be enforced and will only log avc messages.
+When set to enforcing, it will both enforce the policies and log the messages.

 ## Digging Deeper